Introduction

 As tempting as it is to capture a pawn or two, blocking your own last pawn can make all your cards more powerful.
 Here, it lets Black move the knight next turn with any card.
 As long as they can avoid giving White a double bishop move, they should be able to capture the black king with any two cards.

-Most games will end with a double move to capture the king, but if you can survive until most of the pawns are captured or blocked, be very careful of the last pawn or two and the transition to moving more valuable pieces.
+Most games will end with a double move to capture the king, but if you can survive until most of the pawns are captured or blocked, be very careful of the last pawn or two and the transition to freely moving more valuable pieces.

 The challenge in the next example is to find a winning turn for White: